amitofsk/dandy/docs/Dandy.md

 During testing, I tried using pin 6.0 instead of pin 6.1 for the motor control wire.
 However, that did not work, and I'm not sure why.

-Except for the syntax of the PWM constructor, this example is the same as in 10.2.1 Option A. When using the PSoC, use the four input constructor as shown here.
+Except for the syntax of the PWM constructor, this example is the same as in 10.2.1 Option A. When using the PSoC6, use the four input constructor as shown here.

-#### 10.2.1 Option D: Spin the motor at different frequencies
+#### 10.2.1 Option D: Spin the motor, with the Arduino

 In this section, we use the Arduino.
 Connect the motor to the Arduino.
 The figure below shows wiring for the Arduino Uno.

+Connect the black wire of the motor to GND of the Arduino.
+Connect the red wire of the motor to 5.0V of the Arduino, and connect the yellow wire of the motor to pin D9 of the Arduino.

+![Ard motor](./docPics/ardMotor.png)

 Next, let's write code for the microcontroller that spins the motor at different rates.
 Open the Arduino IDE, copy over the code below, and try it out.

-![Ard motor](./docPics/ardMotor.png)

 This [Arduino servo tutorial](https://forum.arduino.cc/t/creating-your-own-pwm-to-control-a-servo/129869/8) was used as a reference.